Asphaltt/ethtoolsnoop/README.md

 Please download the latest release from this repo's release page.

-`ethtoolsnoop` is expected to run on Linux kernel 5.2 or later with BTF support.
+`ethtoolsnoop` is expected to run on Linux kernel 5.2 and later with BTF support.

 ## Intenals